Some Basic London Travel Tips for Soccer Fans

 Just a few off-the-usual-track things I have found in my wanderings:

-- Borough Market, a great market area with food stalls, shops and the very cool PUB.
+- Borough Market, a great market area with food stalls and shops.

 - Brixton Market, an old neighborhood place in a heavily Caribbean neighborhood that is getting hipstered up and has some great food.